MrBytes10/Swapping-two-numbers-in-python/README.md

 # Swapping Two Numbers in Python

-This repository contains two Python scripts that demonstrate different methods to swap the values of two numbers.
+This repository contains three Python scripts that demonstrate different methods to swap the values of two numbers.

 ## Method 1: Swapping with a Temporary Variable